AlexShem247/code-completion-evaluation/report/report.md

 To get the Python code evalution working, I first created a dummy tester, which just tested the function using the original function body.

-This can be found in function `test_func_dummy()`.
+This can be found in function `testFunc()`.
 The string to be executed looks something like this:
 ```python
 import unittest
 class TestFunc(unittest.TestCase):